-The observation process is one source of evidence to determine educator effectiveness that includes supervisor and peer observation for each certified teacher and other professional.
-Both peer and supervisor observations use the same instruments.
+The observation and site-visit processes provide one source of evidence to determine educator effectiveness that includes supervisor and peer observation for each certified TPGES and OPGES educator.
 The supervisor observation provides documentation and feedback to measure the effectiveness of professional practice.
-Only the supervisor observation will be used to inform a summative rating.
+Only the supervisor observation(s) will be used to inform a summative rating.
 Peer observation is used only for formative feedback on professional practice in a collegial atmosphere of trust and common purpose.
-NO ratings are given by the peer observer.
-The rationale for each type of observation is to encourage continued professional learning in teaching and learning through critical reflection.
+No ratings are given by the peer observer.
+The purpose of observation(s) is to encourage continuous professional growth in the teaching and learning process.